rerrorctf/ret/README.md

 usage: rctf pwn [ip] [port]
 ```

-Creates a pwntools script and Dockerfile from a template.
+Creates a pwntools script from a template.

 https://github.com/rerrorctf/rctf/blob/main/commands/pwn.go

 ### ghidra

 ```
-usage: rctf ghidra [file file]
+usage: rctf ghidra [file1 file2...]
 ```

 Creates a ghidra project in the hidden directory `.rctf/ghidra`.

 Optionally adds one or more new files.

-Imports and analyzes all added files.
+Imports and analyzes all added files using headless mode.

-Opens ghidra.
+Opens the ghidra project after the analysis has completed.

 Make sure ghidra is installed (or symlinked) at `/opt/ghidra` or use the config file to adjust the default ghidra installation location.

+From a workflow point of view I tend to run this after running the wizard in the background.
+This means that when i'm ready to use ghidra everything is already fully analyzed.

 https://github.com/rerrorctf/rctf/blob/main/commands/ghidra.go